Using API in Precoro

 These are the features that could help you to follow the limits:

 • Webhooks allow you to receive a request when a user adds or updates something in Precoro.
-More information on working with Webhooks you can find here.
+More information on working with Webhooks can be found here.

 • Filter Modified since allows you to receive the most relevant and updated information and not iterate all the values.
 Find helpful documentation on this topic here.